cdig/svga/README.md

 ##Built-in Symbols
-Hey, we've got some symbols built in for you!
+Hey, some symbols are built in for you!

 ###Button
-Say you have a symbol and you want it to be a button, all you need to do is to register it as a button.
+If you have a symbol and you want it to be a button, all you need to do is to register it as a button.
 For example ```activity.registerInstance("myButton", "button")```.
 Then, somewhere in your scene, when referencing ```myButton``` to take advantage of when it's pressed, create a callback function and then pass it to the button like ```scope.myButton.setCallback(callbackFunction)```, then, whenever that button is clicked, the callbackFunction will be called.

 ###Crank
 To register an object as a crank: ```activity.registerInstance("myCrank", "crank")```.
 Then there are a series of functions on ```myCrank```